demisto/content-docs/docs/concepts/faq.md

 ### Which Python version you support?
-Cortex XSOAR supports both Python2 and Python3.
-For new contributions we require Python3 (3.7+).
+Cortex XSOAR supports both Python2 and Python3. ew contributions must be developed in Python3 (3.7+).

 ### Can I develop in JavaScript?
 Cortex XSOAR supports JavaScript integrations and scripts.
 Our preferred development language is Python, and all new integrations and scripts should be developed in Python, which also provides a wider set of capabilities compared to the available JavaScript support.
 Simple scripts may still be developed in JavaScript.